rubyonjets/jets/docs/_docs/structure.md

 app/controllers  | Contains controller code that handles API Gateway web requests.
 For more info refer to [controllers]({% link _docs/controllers.md %}) app/helpers  | Contains helpers methods that can be used to assist view code. app/javascript  | Contains javascript, CSS and images files that webpacker compiles for you.
 The javascript files live in `javascript/packs`, the CSS in `javascript/src` and images in `javascript/images`.
 Refer to [webpacker](https://github.com/rails/webpacker) for more info. app/jobs  | Contains job code.
 This code usually execute on a scheduled basis asynchronously outside of the request-response cycle.
-For more info refer to [workers]({% link _docs/workers.md %}) app/models  | Contains model code, usually classes that interact with database. app/views  | Contains view code, usually HTML pages and forms. bin  | Contains helper executables that help Jets run.
+For more info refer to the [jobs docs]({% link _docs/jobs.md %}) app/models  | Contains model code, usually classes that interact with database. app/views  | Contains view code, usually HTML pages and forms. bin  | Contains helper executables that help Jets run.